mengchuxu97/CS_BGM/README.md

     - VAE on MNIST: ```$ ./setup/train_mnist_vae.sh```
     - DCGAN on celebA, see https://github.com/carpedm20/DCGAN-tensorflow

-3. To use wavelet based estimators, you need to create the basis matrix:
+3. To use wavelet-based estimators, you need to create the basis matrix:

 ```shell
 $ python ./src/wavelet_basis.py